BioID-GmbH/BWS-cli/doc/workflow.md

     [BCID](./bcid.md) that you provide and manage.
 2. Once a BCID is known (check with [isenrolled](./isenrolled.md)) it can be used.
 One can check whether a user is who he claims to be with a [verify](./verify.md) call.
-To see who a person (most probably) is, you'd use identify.
-And if you just want to make shure that you're not fed fake images, [livenessdetection](./livenessdetection.md) is there to help.
+To see who a person (most probably) is, you'd use [identify](./identify.md).
+And if you just want to make sure that you're not fed fake images, [livenessdetection](./livenessdetection.md) is there to help.

 Livenessdetection is a first step to defeat people trying to hack the system, but if you want more confidence, use challenge response.
 Here, the user is